DanielP33/Admin-Toolbox/README.md

 > One terminal.
 One keypress.
 No hunting.

 Windows scatters its settings across a dozen different menus.
-SystemToolkit doesn't.
+Admin-Toolbox doesn't.
 Launch it and everything is a keypress away system specs, activation status, network adapters, power settings, and more, all from a clean terminal interface.

 ---